ShiftLeftSecurity/bctrace/README.md

   - Call site just returned
   - Call site just raised a `Throwable`
 - Changing runtime data:
-  - Method/call-site passed argument values
+  - Method/call-site (about to be) passed arguments
-  - Method/call-site value to be returned
+  - Method/call-site (about to be) returned value
-  - Method/call-site `Throwable` to be raised
+  - Method/call-site (about to be) thrown `Throwable`

 ## Features
  - Battle tested and production-ready